leia-sefkin/ts-stripe/README.md

 On uninstall all data will be removed - including this table.
 If you wish to preserve this data please make a copy before uninstalling.

+### General Repository Structure

+`/admin` - All code related to managing the WordPress admin page for this plugin.
+Here is where you will find the code for rendering the page which allows for the setting API keys and other configurations.

+`/assets` - Assets for this repository

+`/includes` - General classes used throughout the plugin.
+Including the main ts-stripe class, the activator/deactivator, loader and shortcodes.

+`/public` - All code related to the public facing portions of this plugin.
+Here is where you will find the code for processing payments, and for rendering the checkout page.

+`/vendor` - All vendor related code.
+This is where the Stripe php libraries live.

 Screenshots
 ======
 <img src="https://raw.githubusercontent.com/leia-sefkin/ts-stripe/master/assets/ts-stripe-preview.png" width="600px">